-$(\geq 1\%$ by modified positive score) metastatic solid tumors, including 24 patients in the CC cohort (96% were SCC).
-The ORR was 17% (95% CI, 5%-37%), and the median duration of response (mDOR) was 5.4 months (95% CI, 4.1-7.5 months) [29].
-KEYNOTE-158 revealed similar results [30].
-The study investigated the safety and efficacy of pembrolizumab in patients with different metastatic tumors, regardless of PD-L1 status.
-Ninety-eight patients were included in the CC cohort; 82 samples were PD-L1 positive, defined as a combined positive score (CPS) >1%, with previously treated advanced CC.
-The ORR was 12.2% (95% CI, 8.0%-22.8%) in the whole cohort, and 14.6% in the patient subgroup with PD-L1-positive tumors.
-The median PFS was 2.1 months (95% CI, 2.1-2.2 months), and OS was 9.3 months (95% CI, 7.6-11.7 months).
-The safety profile was consistent with that observed for pembrolizumab in other tumor types [30].
-Based on these results, the FDA approved pembrolizumab for patients with persistent, r/m CC whose tumors express PD-L1 \geq 1%.
-ICI and antibody-drug conjugate (ADC) regimens approved to date by the FDA and EMA for the treatment of CC are summarized in Table 1.
+The first evidence for the clinical activity of ICIs in this setting was based on the phase Ib KEYNOTE-028 trial.
+This study examined the efficacy and safety of pembrolizumab (anti-PD-1 monoclonal antibody) in patients with PD-L1-positive ($\geq 1\%$ by modified positive score) metastatic solid tumors, of which there were 24 patients in the cervical cancer cohort (96% were SCC).
+The ORR was 17% (95% CI, 5-37%) and the median duration of response (DOR) was 5.4 months (95% CI, 4.1-7.5 months) (29).
+KEYNOTE-158 revealed similar results (30).
+The study investigated the safety and efficacy of pembrolizumab in patients with different metastatic tumors regardless of PD-L1 status.
+Ninety-eight patients were in the cohort, 82 samples were PD-L1 positive, defined as combined positive score (CPS) ≥1% with previously treated advanced CC.
+The ORR was 12.2% (95% CI, 8.0-22.8%) in the whole cohort, and 14.6% in the patient subgroup with PD-L1-positive tumors.
+The median PFS was 2.1 months (95% CI, 2.1-2.2 months), and the OS was 9.3 months (95% CI, 7.6-11.7 months).
+The safety profile was consistent with that seen for pembrolizumab in other tumor types (30).
+Based on these results, the FDA approved pembrolizumab for patients with persistent, r/m CC whose tumors express PD-L1 ≥1%.
+ICI and ADC regimens approved to date by the FDA and EMA for the treatment of cervical cancer are summarized in Table 1.

-Beyond pembrolizumab, another ICI, cemiplimab, has demonstrated improved survival in second-line treatment.
-Cemiplimab, a programmed cell death-1 receptor monoclonal antibody, significantly improved PFS and OS compared to chemotherapy in the phase III randomized study EMPOWER-Cervical 1/GOG-3016/ENGOT-cx9 [27].
-This study enrolled patients with r/m CC-either SCC or adenocarcinoma-who had progressed after first-line platinum-based chemotherapy, regardless of PD-L1 status.
-In the overall trial population, median OS was longer in the cemiplimab group (12.0 months vs 8.5 months; hazard ratio [HR] 0.69; 95% CI, 0.56-0.84; P < 0.001), with consistent benefits in both histologic subgroups.
-PFS was also longer in the cemiplimab group (HR 0.75; 95% CI, 0.63-0.89; P < 0.001).
-Grade \geq 3 adverse events were less frequent in the cemiplimab group compared to the chemotherapy group.
-Cemiplimab has been approved by the EMA for r/m CC, regardless of PD-L1 status, in patients who have progressed on platinum-based chemotherapy.
+Beyond pembrolizumab, another ICI, cemiplimab, demonstrated improved survival in second-line treatment.
+Cemiplimab, a programmed cell death-1 receptor monoclonal antibody, significantly improved PFS and OS compared to chemotherapy in a phase III randomized study EMPOWER-Cervical 1/GOG-3016/ENGOTcx9 (27).
+In this study were enrolled patients with r/m CC, SCC, or adenocarcinoma who had progressed after first-line platinum-based chemotherapy, regardless of PD-L1 status.
+In the overall trial population, the mOS was longer in the cemiplimab group (12.0 months vs. 8.5 months, hazard ratio (HR) 0.69; 95% CI, 0.56 to

+0.84; P < 0.001), with consistent benefits in both histologic subgroups.
+PFS was also longer in the cemiplimab group in the overall patient population (HR 0.75; 95% CI, 0.63 to 0.89; P < 0.001).
+Grade ≥ 3 adverse events were less frequent in the cemiplimab group compared to the chemotherapy group.
+Cemiplimab was approved by the EMA for r/m CC, regardless of PD-L1 status, in patients who have progressed on platinum-based chemotherapy.